Brownian dynamics with soft constraints in soft matter systems: Setup and main results

 \paragraph{Starting point: overdamped equations with a soft confining potential.} Objects or particles with scales of nanometers or micrometers are well described by overdamped Langevin equations.
 We thus start with an $n$-dimensional overdamped equation of the form

 Here $\x(t)\in \R^n$ is the configuration of the process at time $t$, $\Utot(\x)$ is the potential energy, $\eta(t)\in \R^n$ is an $n$-dimensional white noise, $T$ is temperature, $k_B$ is Boltzmann's constant, and $M(\x)$ is the mobility tensor, a symmetric positive definite $n\times n$ matrix.
 We write $M^{1/2}$ to represent any square root of $M$, \textit{i.e.} any matrix such that $M^{1/2}(M^{1/2})^T = M$.
 The mobility tensor is related to both the diffusion tensor $D=k_BTM$, and the friction tensor $\Gamma = M^{-1}$.
-The stationary distribution for these dynamics is the Boltzmann distribution
+The stationary distribution for these dynamics (written as a density with respect to the usual Euclidean measure $d\x$) is the Boltzmann distribution

 where $\beta=(k_BT)^{-1}$, and $Z$ is a normalizing constant.

 We wish to model the situation where the potential strongly confines the system near some region of space, or \emph{manifold}, which we call $\mathcal M$ (fig.~\ref{fig:schematic}).
 The manifold $\mathcal M$ is defined as the level set of a collection of \emph{constraints}, \textit{i.e.} of functions $\c=(c_1,\ldots,c_m)^T$ where $m$ is the number of constraints, such that